Is Leah Messer Quitting ‘Teen Mom 2’ After Accusing MTV Of Inaccurate Editing?

 — Leah D. Messer (@TM2LeahDawn) January 18, 2017

-Leah Messer and her family have been featured in Teen Mom 2 for the past several years and although she and her co-stars have often taken aim at MTV for their allegedly inaccurate edits, there doesn’t appear to be an end in sight.
+Leah Messer and her family have been featured on Teen Mom 2 for the past several years.
+Although she and her co-stars have often taken aim at MTV for their allegedly inaccurate edits, there doesn’t appear to be an end in sight.

 Last year, Leah Messer put the network on blast after her daughter was seen tearfully telling her she doesn’t trust her after the reality star refused to feed her and her sister before they went to school.